Tracy Quartermaine: 2003–2006

 Tracy fell victim to a cruel prank at the hand of her son, Dillon Quartermaine, and his girlfriend, Georgie Jones, for Luke Spencer.
 The plan was to get roughly $15 million he planted in her bank account to bail Helena Cassadine out of extradition.
 Since Tracy did not want to give him the money, Luke decided to pull the ultimate prank on her.
 He would have Dillon call Tracy from Las Vegas and tell her that he and Georgie eloped.
 Knowing this would get Tracy to Vegas, Luke used this as an opportunity to manipulate Tracy's weakness: alcohol.
 Once Tracy arrived in Vegas, it was too late - Dillon and Georgie were married.
 This drove Tracy into a drunken fit.
 Luke offered to buy her a few more drinks and they both proceeded to get more drunk.
 Since Tracy drank more than Luke did, she was completely incapacitated when Luke proposed marriage and she accepted.
 The following morning, when she woke up, Luke revealed everything to Tracy and the conditions to ending their marriage from hell.
 At first her marriage to Luke was platonic, and it continued because of finances, but she had to fight romantic feelings for Luke, who continued to be devoted to his former wife and great love, Laura Spencer, who briefly came out of a catatonic state in late 2006.
 Tracy had to deal with her son Dillon's entanglement with his stepsister Lulu Spencer.
-She advised Lulu against having an abortion when she became pregnant by Dillon, feeling Lulu would eventually regret her decision but was supportive when Lulu did abort the baby.
-Tracy told Luke that she was relieved for Dillon's sake that he would not become a father while he was still so young.
+She advised Lulu against having an abortion when she became pregnant by Dillon, feeling Lulu would eventually regret her decision.
+Tracy revealed to Lulu that she had had an abortion after a brief relationship with a man she was involved after her marriage to Larry Ashton ended.
+Tracy was supportive when Lulu did abort the baby and was relieved for Dillon's sake that he would not become a father so young.
 Tracy began to be haunted by a recently deceased Alan, who served as her moral compass, as she doesn't have much of a conscience.
-As Tracy began to be supportive of Lulu, really acting as a mother to her when she most needed it, the ghost of Alan decided it was time for him to move on.
+As Tracy began to be more supportive of Dillon and Lulu, the ghost of Alan decided it was time for him to move on.